MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deploy-via-portal.md

     Disable-ASRemoteDesktop
     ```

-### Lock Arc Resource bridge and custom location
+### Lock Arc Resource bridge

-The Arc Resource Bridge and custom location together enable the Azure Arc services to manage your Azure Stack HCI system.
-To prevent the accidental deletion, we recommend that you lock the Arc Resource Bridge and the custom location resources.
+The Arc Resource Bridge enables the Azure Arc services to manage your Azure Stack HCI system.
+To prevent the accidental deletion, we recommend that you lock the Arc Resource Bridge resource.
 Follow these steps to configure the resource locks:

 1. In the Azure portal, navigate to the resource group into which you deployed your Azure Stack HCI system.